Follow our detailed guide and learn how to install a tire tracks snow melting system under an asphalt driveway.

 WarmlyYours offers a wide variety of controls for our snow melting systems - from a manual option with a timer that will only activate when you turn it on/off, to an automatic option that will turn on when it senses snow is falling.

-The control used in this project was a Power Modulator.
+The control used in this project was a multi-zone controller.
 This control allows the system to heat up in separate zones, instead of all at once, which can be very useful for projects with limited power availability.
 This also allows you to maintain the functionality of the snow melting system while greatly cutting down on the energy consumption.

 For more information about the variety of snow melt controls and sensors available from WarmlyYours, check out this comparison chart.Shop Controls